 - Platform & hosting

 - Installing & Setting up WordPress

-- Setting up Social Profiles
+- Setup Social Profiles

-- Setting up Pinterest
+- Optimize for Pinterest

-- Create Content
+- Write Content

 - Launching your site

 Maybe you have already prayed about it – keep praying!
 Not only will He give you ideas on the direction to take (what to blog about specifically), He will also make sure you get the resources that you need to do it right (maybe that's how you landed on this post!).

-Decide on Niche and Target Audience
+Step 2 – Define Your Niche and Target Audience

 Let's say you wanted to have a Christian Parenting blog.
 Obviously, the topics would relate to faith and raising a family.
 But even within the Christian-Parenting category, you can further break it down – parenting teens, blended families, divorce, small children.
 Each of these types of parents would need and want different advice and Biblical inspiration.

 Any of the following general topics could be the focus of your faith blog.
 Within each category listed below, you could further define the target audience to a specific demographic within that category.
-(This is just a list of ideas – you can write about literally any topic and add a little Jesus to it!)
+(This is just a list of blog niche ideas – you can write about literally any topic and add a little Jesus to it!)